These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 These are names you don’t know.
 Hollywood’s ‘fellow’ actors explain why they bang

-Kravits is one of those actors that union leaders call journeymen who tend to work for scale pay and spend at least as much time lining up work as they do working.
+Kravits is one of those actors that union leaders call “journeymen” who tend to work for scale pay and spend at least as much time queuing as working.
 They can have a good year, then a bad one, without too much rhyme or reason.
-Were always on the verge of struggling, says Kravits.
+“We’re always on the verge of a fight,” Kravits says.

-And it is they, not the big names in Hollywood who join the picket lines, who are at the heart of actors go on strike.

 During interviews, a few journeymen actors at different stages of their career spoke about their lives and the reasons for their strike.